Vincit/tarn.js/README.md

 const pool = new Tarn({

-  // function that creates a resource
+  // function that creates a resource.
+You can either pass the resource
+  // to the callback or return a promise that resolves the resource
+  // (but not both).
   create: (cb) => {
     cb(null, new SomeResource());
   },

+  // validates a connection before it is used.
+Return true or false
+  // from it.
+If false is returned, the resource is destroyed and a
+  // another one is acquired.
+  validate: (resource) {
+    return true;
+  },

-  // function that destroys a resource
+  // function that destroys a resource.
+This is always synchronous
+  // as nothing waits for the return value.
   destroy: (someResource) => {
     someResource.cleanup();
   },